A contrast between hidden valleys in the North Downs and the Darent Valley Path through three interesting villages.

 Head west along the High Street and its continuation, Pilgrims Way West.
 Opposite Rye Lane turn right onto a footpath heading north-west across meadows and fields towards Sepham Farm.
 Turn right and left to continue past the farm buildings and across Filston Lane to Polhill Bank.

-For the next 1½ km (and intermittently thereafter) you will be following the route of Walk 1–23.
+For the next 1½ km (and intermittently thereafter) you will be following the Walk 1–23 route.

 For the next 1¼ km you will be heading NW on this footpath towards the oast houses of Sepham Farm, initially across the meadow and then on enclosed paths.
 In 750m the path swerves left and right and crosses a brook on a concrete slab; keep right as indicated to stay on the public footpath.
 In a further 200m ignore a footpath off to the right (with a hand-drawn sign pointing to the minor planet Pluto) to continue on a broad grassy track towards the farm buildings.

 You come to a T-junction in front of a neglected orchard and turn right past a metal fieldgate, briefly going along the edge of a large field.
 In 100m turn left through a wooden kissing gate, leaving the Walk 1–23 route and heading NW again.
-Follow the footpath alongside the orchard and underneath power lines to a minor road (Filston Lane).
-Go straight across this and up a few steps to continue on the footpath opposite, climbing steadily.
-In 250m go through a wooden kissing gate into Polhill Bank1.
+Follow the footpath alongside the orchard and underneath power lines.

-Turn right and go along the bottom edge of this small nature reserve.
+Turn right and go along the bottom edge of this small nature reserve (or climb the bank and take the path along the top).
 At the far end turn left into Pilots Wood, staying near its eastern boundary.
 Go across an open patch of grassland and continue on a footpath all the way along the bottom of Meenfield Wood to the hamlet of Darenthdale.

 Leave the wood via a stile and keep ahead across a steeply-sloping field.
 On the far side go through a metal kissing gate to the right of a fieldgate onto a broad woodland path, rejoining the Walk 1–23 route.
 After a while there are views on the right of Shoreham in the Darent valley below, and in 600m you come to a path crossing by a sign for Meenfield Wood and an information panel.